News|Articles|August 6, 2025

-New research shows metformin's inconsistent neuroprotective effects against Alzheimer's, challenging its role in diabetes management for cognitive health.
+New research shows metformin's inconsistent neuroprotective effects against Alzheimer disease, challenging its role in diabetes management for cognitive health.

-Metformin, a drug primarily used for the treatment of diabetes, has been thought to provide clinical benefits extending to neurodegenerative conditions, including Alzheimer's disease (AD).
-Results published in Cureus showed that metformin may not be the optimal pharmacologic agent for patients with diabetes who are trying to target neurodegeneration as their primary concern.1
+Metformin, a drug primarily used for the treatment of diabetes, has been thought to provide clinical benefits extending to neurodegenerative conditions, including Alzheimer disease (AD).
+However, results published in Cureus showed that metformin may not be the optimal pharmacologic agent for patients with diabetes who are trying to target neurodegeneration as their primary concern.1

-“Metformin's use for DM treatment is generally considered to be a first-line option due to affordability, accessibility, and effectiveness in lowering A1C, as evidenced here with patients having taken metformin having reduced values when compared to sulfonylureas and short-acting insulins with differences of 0.1% and 0.56%, respectively,” the study authors wrote.1
+“Metformin's use for DM [diabetes mellitus] treatment is generally considered to be a first-line option due to affordability, accessibility, and effectiveness in lowering [hemoglobin] A1C, as evidenced here with patients having taken metformin having reduced values when compared to sulfonylureas and short-acting insulins, with differences of 0.1% and 0.56%, respectively,” the study authors wrote.1

-In Frontiers in Neuroscience, investigators conducted a systematic review and meta-analysis to determine if metformin can prevent cognitive dysfunction, with results showing that the occurrence of cognitive decline decreased for patients with diabetes, but only for the prevention of dementia and not AD.
-Further, from the authors of a study in Neurobiology of Aging, metformin use did correlate to slower decline on a score of global cognition compared with patients who did not use metformin.
+According to a Frontiers in Neuroscience article, investigators conducted a systematic review and meta-analysis to determine if metformin could prevent cognitive dysfunction, with results showing that the occurrence of cognitive decline decreased for patients with diabetes, but only for the prevention of dementia and not AD.
+Further, from the authors of a study in Neurobiology of Aging, metformin use did correlate with slower decline on a score of global cognition compared with patients who did not use metformin.
 However, when examining any diabetes medication, there was no association observed for diabetes medication and cognitive function compared with no diabetes medication.2,3

 In the current study, investigators compared metformin, glucagon-like peptide-1s (GLP-1s), insulin, and sulfonylureas for hemoglobin A1c, AD development, and mortality.
-Then, investigators compared the protective value of metformin for patients with diabetes compared to those without diabetes.
-Data was included from TriNetX, with investigators including patients who were documented to take one of the drug classes of interest.
+Then they compared the protective value of metformin for patients with diabetes with that of patients without diabetes.
+Data were included from TriNetX, with investigators including patients who were documented to take one of the drug classes of interest.
 Patients were older than 50 years.1

 READ MORE: Diabetes Resource Center